bplaut/caution-when-ood-llm/README.md

 ```
 If incl_unparseable=True, unparseable responses are counted as wrong.
 Otherwise, we exclude them.
 If collapse_prompts=True, we group the data from the two prompt phrasings together.
 We set collapse_prompts=False for the AUROC analysis (because it's nonlinear), but set collapse_prompt=True for the score plots (because those are linear).

-There is also statistical_tests.py, which has the following usage:
+There is also statistical_tests.py, which computes the p-values and has the following usage:
 ```
 statistical_tests.py [-h] --option OPTION [--incl_unparseable]
 ```
 The OPTION parameter determines which tests are run; see the file itself for more details.

+Lastly, results_analysis.ipynb groups the p-values to create the tables in the paper.

 # Batching scripts